Felony DUI Charges

 With a serious criminal allegation, the importance of qualified legal counsel cannot be stressed enough.
 An Ohio DUI defense attorney will be able to take part in a thorough examination of all possible defenses while also investigating the specific details of the case, such as the facts of the initial traffic stop, the field sobriety test and the breath or blood tests given.

-The dedicated Franklin County defense attorneys at Joslyn Law Firm take this objective and analytical approach to every case they take on and will provide the level of legal representation necessary to refute the allegations and set you up for success.
+The dedicated Hamilton County defense attorneys at Joslyn Law Firm take this objective and analytical approach to every case they take on and will provide the level of legal representation necessary to refute the allegations and set you up for success.
 Their aggressive and proactive style will help ensure that no factor will be left to chance and that you will be given every possible opportunity to beat the charges and move on with your life.

 Our felony OVI lawyers understand that you are in a situation that could truly turn your life upside down, potentially losing the ability to achieve your dreams and goals.
 Knowing this, they will develop a legal strategy that increases the possibility for a reduction or dismissal of the charges levied against you.
 This representation is done so in a cost-effective manner, decreasing the burden of what could be a stressful process.